electricimp/imp-central-impt/DevelopmentGuide.md

 1. Create a new directory called, for example, "dev".

-1. Goto the new directory.
+1. Go to the new directory.

 1. Create a project for an IMP application: a new Product "MyProduct", a new Device Group "MyDevDG" in that Product, empty files "myapp.device.nut" and "myapp.agent.nut", [Project File](./CommandsManual.md#project-file).
   `impt project create --product MyProduct --create-product --name MyDevDG --descr "IMP Application" --device-file myapp.device.nut --agent-file myapp.agent.nut --create-files`